Define your multi-stage continuous deployment (CD) process

 For more information, see Release triggers in the Release Management documentation.

 Choose the Pre-deployment conditions icon in the Environments section to open the conditions panel.
 Make sure that the trigger for deployment to this environment is set to Release.
-This means that a deployment will be initiated automatically when a new release is created from this release definition.
+This means that a deployment will be initiated automatically when a new release is created from this release pipeline.

 Notice that you can also define artifact filters that determine a condition for the release to proceed, and set up a schedule for deployments.
 You can use features to, for example, specify a branch from which the build artifacts must have been created, or a specific time of day when you know the app will not be heavily used.
 For more information, see Environment triggers in the Release Management documentation.

-Extend a release definition by adding environments
+Extend a release pipeline by adding environments

-In this section, you will add a new environment to the release definition.
+In this section, you will add a new environment to the release pipeline.
 The two environments will deploy your app to the "QA" and the "Production" targets (in our example, two Azure App Services websites).
 This is a typical scenario where you deploy initially to a test or staging server, and then to a live or production server.
 Each environment represents one deployment target, though that target could be a physical or virtual server, a groups of servers, or any other legitimate physical or virtual deployment target.

 Open the + Add drop-down list and choose Clone environment (the clone option is available only when an existing environment is selected).